 Austrian skier Franz leads Val Gardena downhill training

-Austrian skier Franz leads Val Gardena downhill trainingUnited States' Steven Nyman speeds down the course during a men's World Cup downhill training, in Val Gardena, Italy, Thursday, Dec.
-13, 2018.
-(AP Photo/Alessandro Trovati)

-SELVA DI VAL GARDENA, Italy (AP) -- Already the winner of two World Cup races this season, Austrian skier Max Franz showed he's the man to beat by leading the final training session Thursday for the Val Gardena downhill.
+SELVA DI VAL GARDENA, Italy — Already the winner of two World Cup races this season, Austrian skier Max Franz showed he's the man to beat by leading the final training session Thursday for the Val Gardena downhill.

 Franz finished 0.66 seconds ahead of three-time Val Gardena winner Steven Nyman and 0.86 ahead of Swiss rival Beat Feuz, who won the last downhill in Beaver Creek, Colorado.